-Note: Under this consent, the Applicant is required to rehabilitate the site and perform additional undertakings to the satisfaction of both the Secretary and DRE.
-Consequently, this consent will continue to apply in all respects other than the right to conduct mining operations, until the rehabilitation of the site and these additional undertakings have been carried out satisfactorily.
+- Under this consent, the Applicant is required to decommission and rehabilitate the site and carry out other requirements in relation to mining operations.
+Consequently, this consent will continue to apply in all respects other than to permit the carrying out of mining operations until the rehabilitation of the site and other requirements have been carried out to the required standard. - Mining operations and rehabilitation are also regulated under the Mining Act 1992.